What You Must Know About Structured Injury Settlements

-- In this case, the claimant can obtain most of the full settlement amount from a third party buyer.
-So this will mean that rather than having steady settlement income, they will receive a lump sum.
+- In this case, the claimant can obtain most of the full settlement amount from a third-party buyer.
+So this will mean that rather than having a steady settlement income, they will receive a lump sum.

 Of special interest, there will be some financial loss on the part of the claimant.
-But they will have a full settlement, instead of drawn out and divided payments.
+But they will have a full settlement instead of drawn out and dividend payments.
 And this can be an attractive advantage for some injury victims who need cash now.
 Structured settlement laws vary from state to state.

 Is the Lump Sum Fair?